5 simple steps to get you ready for exams!

 Step 3: Create notes using diagrams

 After you study the textbook, you would most likely want to write notes.
-In my experience, writing notes seemed more like copying the textbook word for word until I found this method I used for my O’levels.
+In my experience, writing notes seemed more like copying the textbook word for word until Jocelyn Chinese Tuition exposed me to this method before my O’levels.

 Of course, this method is not limited to flow charts only.
 You can choose to use different pictures to help you remember certain important points.
 When you want to get ready for exams, simply go through the visual notes for quick revision.